Caelanrw/MoleculeDatabase/README.md

 **How it was implemented:**

 The PubChem database is supported by a Power User Getaway (PUG) REST-style API, providing simple access to their database from third-party scripts.
 Specifically, our implementation utilizes the Compound ID (CID) to submit an HTTP request to “https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/cid/1/property/Title,CanonicalSMILES/json”, and receives a JSON response with the CID, compound Title and Canonical SMILES representation of the compound.
-This request is carried out in a Python script, with supporting libraries such as PySMILES to read SMILES strings and NetworkX for molecular graph representation.
+This request is carried out in a Python script, with supporting libraries such as PySMILES to read SMILES strings and NetworkX for molecular graph representation [2].

 The script parses the JSON response for the compound’s CID, Title, and SMILES and generates valid molecule inputs for the database.
 PySMILES provides a helper function, read_smiles, which generates a NetworkX graph object of the molecule.
 Then, NetworkX is used to write an edge list for the graph, and metadata such as the Title of the compound, the number of atoms, and the atom names are placed in front of the edge list.
 This constitutes a valid molecule input format for our database, which is then saved as a *.txt file with the name [“molecule” + CID + “.txt”].
 When interpreting SMILES Strings, any SMILES containing non-integer bond values (e.g., 1.5) will be ignored.
 Additionally, any PubChem CIDs without a Title index will also be ignored.